-Thai soldier kills at least 16 people, holes up in mall
+20 dead, 31 hurt in Thai mass shooting; gunman hides in mall

-BANGKOK (AP) — A soldier shot multiple people in northeastern Thailand on Saturday, killing at least 16, and was holed up in a popular shopping mall, an emergency worker said.
+NAKHON RATCHASIMA, Thailand (AP) — A soldier who holed up in a popular shopping mall in northeastern Thailand shot multiple people on Saturday, killing at least 20 and injuring 31 others, officials said.

-Noppadol Sirijanya, a member of the Sawang Metta Tham Rescue Center in Nakhon Ratchasima, said the death toll reached 16 as of 10 p.m.
-Police had earlier said that more than 10 people had been killed.
+Police commandos were searching the mall for the shooter, and police said they had secured the building from the ground floor up.
+Public Health Minister Anutin Charnvirakul said there were no more bodies left inside.
+But he added, “we don’t know whether there are any additional injuries or deaths or not.”

-It was unclear how many people were wounded.
-The authorities put nearby hospitals on alert and asked for blood donations.
-Public Health Minister Anutin Charnvirakul said on Facebook that a doctor was shot while helping an injured person.
+Anutin said a doctor was shot while helping an injured person.

-It also was not clear whether the gunman had taken hostages inside the mall or how many people might still be inside.

-Noppadol said a rescue team had successfully evacuated more than 100 people from the mall, where they had been trapped for hours.
-The center is a voluntary emergency aid organization that helps during accidents and disasters.

-The shooter appeared to be armed with an assault rifle, based on a security camera video aired on Thai Rath television.
+The gunman, described by police as a soldier angry over a land dispute, appeared to be armed with an assault rifle, based on security camera video aired on Thai Rath television.
 Thai Rath said the incident began at about 3:30 p.m.

+Shortly before midnight, police announced they had secured much of the mall in the city of Nakhon Ratchasima.
+They released photos of commandos carrying assault weapons and officers escorting people to the exits, but they gave no information about the gunman’s whereabouts.

-A police officer contacted by phone in the city of Nakhon Ratchasima said the soldier initially shot dead another soldier and a woman and wounded a third person, apparently over a land dispute.
-Nakhon Ratchasima is also known as Korat.
+A police officer contacted by phone said the soldier initially shot dead another soldier and a woman and wounded a third person, apparently over a land dispute.

-City and neighborhood police officers, who asked not to be identified because they were not authorized to release information, said the man took a gun from his base and drove to the Terminal 21 Korat mall, shooting along the way.
+City and neighborhood police officers, who asked not to be identified because they were not authorized to release information, said the man took a gun from his military base and drove to the Terminal 21 Korat mall, shooting along the way.
 Several Thai media reported that he traveled in a military vehicle.

-The mall was shut down and the street outside was closed while the authorities tried to arrest the gunman and rescue shoppers inside.

 Defense Ministry spokesman Lt.
 Gen. Kongcheep Tantrawanich identified the suspect as Sgt.
 Jakrapanth Thomma.
-He said police and military units had locked down the mall and the surrounding area.

-A video posted on social media from inside a car before all surrounding streets were shut down shows a man driving while a woman shouts, “What’s happening?
-Why are they running?”

-Several gunshots are heard as they drive away from the mall, and the woman says, “Is it a robbery?”

-The man believed to be the gunman posted updates to his Facebook page during the rampage with statements including “No one can escape death” and “Should I give up?”
-In a later post, he wrote, “I have stopped already.”
+The suspect posted updates to his Facebook page during the rampage with statements including “No one can escape death” and “Should I give up?”
+In a later post he wrote, “I have stopped already.”

 His profile picture shows him in a mask and dressed in military-style fatigues and armed with a pistol.
 The background image is of a handgun and bullets.